bllaude/breylaude.github.io/src/posts/on-reading.md

 tags: []
 ---

 > “If you haven’t read hundreds of books, you are functionally illiterate.
-You will be incompetent because your personal experiences alone aren’t broad enough to sustain you.”<br> — General Jim Mattis
+You will be incompetent because your personal experiences alone aren’t broad enough to sustain you.”
+— General Jim Mattis

 That hits hard.
 Not because I think people should read more books (though they should), but because it made me realize how little of the world we actually get to touch.